Simplifying the Creation of Flash-like Animations – The Storyline Way

 - Use various types of entrance, exit, and transition animations

-- Effective use of slide layers
+- Use slide layers effectively

 - Change object states based on learner actions